 RStudiogo to: Tools –> Global Options –> Click on the General setting at the top of the global options panel` (see screen shot below).

 earth-analyticsdirectory and set it as your default working directory.

 When you set a default working directory, every time you open

 RStudio it will default to that working directory being set.
-This can be nice if you are going to always work in the same directory (like we will in all of our tutorials).
+This can be nice if you are going to always work in the same directory (like you will in all tutorials).

 Finally, let’s see what your main working directory looks like.
 Use the

 getwd() function to find out what your current working directory is in

 # view working directory getwd()

 If your working directory path does not match the location where you created your